sd-powell/portfolio_project_3/TESTING.md

 ### Home Page

 #### Overview
-The **Home Page Panel** serves as the landing screen for Vinyl Crate, introducing users to the purpose of the app and encouraging them to sign up.
+The **Home Page** serves as the landing screen for Vinyl Crate, introducing users to the purpose of the app and encouraging them to sign up.
 It’s designed to make a strong first impression and provide clear, immediate pathways for new and returning users.

 Both **unauthenticated visitors** and **logged-in users** see the same homepage layout, but the **navigation bar adapts dynamically**.
 Non-registered users see **“Login”** and **“Register”** links, while authenticated users are shown links to their **Dashboard**, **My Crate**, and a **user dropdown** with their name and logout option.